San Diego State vs. UNLV NCAA Football Odds, Plays and Insights | November 19, 2021

 San Diego State Stats and Trends

-- The Aztecs have been favored by 11 points or more three times this season and have covered the spread in two of them.
+- The Aztecs have covered the spread twice this season when favored by 10.5 points or more (in three chances).

-- San Diego State's games this year have gone over the total in four out of 10 opportunities (40%).

-- San Diego State is 3-0 against the spread and 3-0 overall this season when the team notches more than 31.8 points.
+- San Diego State is 3-0 against the spread and 3-0 overall this season when the team scores more than 31.8 points.

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.